DAACS-Research-Consortium/DAACS-Open-Academy/FSS2021/Workshop1/Part_I.md

 2. RStudio Cloud project link: https://rstudio.cloud/project/2928062

 ## Pop Quiz
-What is a pirate's favorate programming language?
+What is a pirate's favorite programming language?

 ## Game Plan
 1. Pete will lead a guided tour of RStudio - (core takeaway: type code into console and see what happens)